 Steam machines can be classified into these two types:

-Plunger steam engine
+Plunger steam machine

 Water vapor is generated in a steam generator such as a boiler.
-The steam is introduced into a chamber where there is a control valve.
-This control valve is driven in a synchronized manner by a mechanism coupled to the crankshaft of the machine.
-The displacement movement of the control valve causes the input chamber, where the supply vapor is, to communicate alternately to the upper or lower part of the piston.
+Steam is introduced into a chamber where there is a control valve.
+This control valve is synchronously actuated by a mechanism coupled to the crankshaft of the machine.
+The displacement movement of the control valve causes the inlet chamber, where the supply steam is, to communicate alternately, to the top or bottom of the piston.

 Within the piston machines we highlight the following types:

-Multiple expansion steam engine
+- Multiple expansion steam engine.

 Also, the intermediate chamber discharges to the final chamber, which in turn is released to a condenser.
 A modification of this type of engine incorporates two smaller pistons in the last chamber.